by Kathia Woods

 As stated, Big is not a joiner, he's a rebel.
 He looks at Mary and their friends as kids that love to talk about the "struggle" but could never endure it.
 They amuse him.

 Ashton Sanders is dynamic as Bigger.
 He gives us a new version of this complex character.
 It's in the details in this performance.
 Its little things like how he puts on and takes off his glasses.
 The way he walks.
 It's more of a stroll than an actual walk.
 It's a silent rage.

 Kiki Layne fresh of her movie debut with" Beale Street" plays Bessie.
 Kiki gives another strong performance.
 She's tough and soft at the same time.
 We ache for her when she recognizes what Big did and what stirs inside of him.
 The man that she loves has evil in him.

 Sanaa Lathan as Trudy was underused.
 I understand that Big is the center point of the movie, but I wanted to know how she as a mother was dealing with her son's choice.
 Here was an opportunity for us the audience to have context.

 This Native Son is going to stir conversations.
 Conversations that are going to make most uncomfortable.
-Lovers of the book may not like the changes, but they are understandable because the culture has shifted.
-Black moviegoers want authenticity.
+Lovers of the book are not going to like the changes.
+Black moviegoers want authenticity not political correctness.
 The underlying issues still exist.
 We still have "Biggers" in 2019, and that may be the saddest takeaway of all.

-Scale- this movie gets an eight for performances.
+Scale- this movie gets a seven for performances.

 Diversity- This movie receives a ten because this movie has a black cast, director and screenwriters.